-- 1. Courses taught at OPRFHS: Certain OPRFHS courses, including some math, science, history, engineering, and technology, allow a student to earn credit at both OPRFHS and Triton College or Concordia University Chicago.
+- Courses taught at OPRFHS: Certain OPRFHS courses, including some applied arts, applied tech, English, math, physical education, science, and history, allow a student to earn credit at both OPRFHS and Triton College or Concordia University Chicago.
 The college credit earned may transfer to other colleges and universities; check with the specific institution to find out.
-Our Curriculum and Instruction department sends an informational letter to the households of students who are enrolled in eligible dual credit courses in late July or early August; questions about this program should be addressed to this department. - 2.
-Courses taught at Triton or Concordia: Juniors and seniors may earn credit at both OPRFHS and Triton or Concordia for certain classes taught on the Triton or Concordia campuses; this credit may not transfer to other colleges or universities.
+Our Student Learning department sends an informational letter to the households of students who are enrolled in eligible dual credit courses over the summer; questions about this program should be addressed to this department. - Courses taught at Triton or Concordia: Juniors and seniors may earn credit at both OPRFHS and Triton or Concordia for certain classes taught on the Triton or Concordia campuses; this credit may not transfer to other colleges or universities.
 Questions related to OPRFHS credit should be addressed to your student's counselor.

-Does OPRF really pay for students to take classes at Triton or Concordia?
+Does OPRFHS really pay for students to take classes at Triton or Concordia?

-Yes, though just a total of one class during the student's four years at OPRFHS the course must be selected from a predetermined list.
+Yes, though just a total of one class during the student's four years at OPRFHS and the course must be selected from a predetermined list.
 The student attends the class on the Triton or Concordia campuses, for which the student earns credit at both OPRFHS and Triton or Concordia.
 Contact your student's counselor if interested in this option.